ros2/design/articles/remapping.md

 ### Thoughts on ROS 2 implementation
 `rmw` is likely ignorant of remapping.
-The APIs offered by client implementations should remap names automatically to prevent creation of unremappable names.
+The APIs offered by client implementations should remap names automatically to prevent creation of names that are impossible to remap.

 ### Remapping rule command line syntax